mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

   in the range is smaller than the final digit of the first number in the range (e.g. 6018-3 can be used for the range 6018-6023).
 - In the :ref:`Fitting Tab <muon_fitting_tab-ref>` the ``fit to raw`` checkbox can no longer be unchecked if no rebinned data is present.
 - A bug has been fixed in the BinWidth for the :ref:`DynamicKobuToyabe <func-DynamicKuboToyabe>` Fitting Function which caused a crash and did not provide any information about why the value was invalid.
-Will now revert to last viable BinWidth used and explain why.
+It will now revert to last viable BinWidth used and explain why.
-- The autoscale option when ``All`` is selected will now show the largest and smallest y value from the all of the plots.
+- The autoscale option when ``All`` is selected will now show the largest and smallest y value for all of the plots.

 ALC
 ---